Missing Schaumburg woman found dead inside trunk of car in West Garfield Park

 CHICAGO (WLS) -- A woman reported missing from Schaumburg was found dead Monday night inside the trunk of a car in Chicago's West Garfield Park neighborhood, Chicago police said.

-Sureel Dabawala, 34, was reported missing on January 1 after police said she failed to return home.
+Sureel Dabawala had been reported missing by her family on January 1 after they grew concerned that she'd failed to return home to the family's northwest suburban residence on December 30.

-Police said she was found dead inside the trunk of a parked 2011 Lexus sedan in the 200-block of North Kilpatrick Avenue at about 8:34 p.m.
-Dabawala was last seen driving in a 2011 Lexus.
+Police classified her as an endangered person because of an undisclosed medical condition her family said she had.

-Police said they are conducting a death investigation.
-Area North detectives are investigating.
+According to coworkers, Dabawala was a technician who worked at a Schaumburg medical center managed by her father, who is a doctor.

 Missing Schaumburg woman found dead inside trunk of car in West Garfield Park